rscherrer/correct_cpp_int_to_word/README.md

 ## Goal

- * Write an application with 100% code covers
+ * Write an application with 100% code coverage

 ## Prerequisites